aniketT23/FrontEnd-Master-2.0/README.md

 ## For accessing the project
 ---
-Download the project repo and open the Index.html file in the browser or you can directly:-
+Download the project repo and open the src folder and run the server.js file after that you can call **http://localhost:2230/home** for viewing the flow of the website or you can directly:-
 ### [Click Here!](https://anikett23.github.io/Fronend-Masters/)